 Industrial-inspired design focuses on vintage and natural elements.
 It uses a pared-down color scheme that has darker hues and lighter accents.
 Blacks, browns, and grays are common primary colors.
 The layout is usually open with tall ceilings.
 This makes it easier for consumers to wander around the store.

 For decor, salvaged items like glass and wood are often centerpieces.
 Other popular materials include metals such as iron, brass, and copper.
-Wood paneling, exposed ductwork, and architectural beams are displayed.
+Wood paneling, exposed ductwork, perforated metal sheets, and architectural beams are displayed.

 The space often features texture surfaces like brick accent walls or concrete flooring.
 This speaks to the functionality industrial style offers building owners — concrete flooring is durable and is perfect for high-traffic areas.
 In addition, to help you in choosing the best professional flooring service you can check industrial flooring services by TCF West that can come up with the necessary solutions to any industrial flooring items on your business plan.
 The final elements include modern finishes mixed with antique items like mirrors, which offer more style without adding onto the maintenance costs of operating a retail space.